MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ### GPIO

 ​	This device is equipped with a maximum of 72 user IO pins that can be used for various custom applications.
-All user IOs are length matched and can be used as differential pairs.
+All user IOs are length-matched and can be used as differential pairs.
 **JP1:**

 | Pin | Signal Name | Pin Number | Pin | Signal Name |  Pin Number|